karimabuseer/karimabuseer/README.md

 You pitch your reasoning at a good level that shows confidence in your decisions.
 Your reasoning for design and problem-solving decisions were also logically sound.
 Great job.
 ```
+## Work Experience
+### World Traveller | Feb 2020 - Sept 2020
+- Planned a long period of travelling before career change.
+I only managed to be away for a month before returning to London due to COVID.
+Attempted to wait out the pandemic, but COVID won the waiting game

 ## Education
 ### Makers academy (May '21 - current)